mdolab/pyoptsparse/doc/install.rst

 To install the ``pyOptSparse`` package in a folder on the Python search path (usually in a python site-packages or dist-packages folder) run:

->>> python setup.py install
+>>> python setup.py install --user

-This will typically require root access and thus the command actually needs to be:
+This will install the package to ``~/.local`` which is typically found automatically by Python.
+If a system wide install is desired the command to run would be (requiring root access)

 >>> sudo python setup.py install